arnavdesk/Auth-System/README.md

 1. Clone this project
 2. Start by installing npm and mongoDB if you don't have them already.
 3. Run the Mongo Server.
 4. Create a google login credentials and subsequently a google Oauth ID.
-Refer this : https://developers.google.com/identity/protocols/oauth2
-<h5>Don't share these crednetials with anyonne</h5>
+Refer this : https://developers.google.com/identity/protocols/oauth2 .Don't share these crednetials with anyone.
 5. Create a dummy email id which can be used by mailer.
 (You have to make your dummy account less secure by going into mail settings).
-<h5>Try to avoid your personal mail id</h5>
+Try to avoid your personal mail id.
 6. Navigate to Project Directory by :
 ```
 cd Auth-System